|All Weld Programs Ed's Process Control Training Resources The Weld QA section Who is Ed Craig?||

 When employees lack MIG - Flux Cored, Weld Process Controls and Best Weld Practices expertise, weld shops will unfortunately, daily waste many $$$ on the following weld issues.

 MIG WELDS THAT ARE MADE DAILY WITH PROCESSES AND CONSUMABLES THAT HAVE BEEN AROUND FOR DECADES, SHOULD RARELY REQUIRE WELD REWORK OR GRINDING.

-Flux Cored multi-pass welds require extensive grinding.
+Note all Flux Cored multi-pass welds require extensive grinding.